HyunjiLee517/todo-firebase/README.md

 # flutter_todo

-Flutter todo app
+- Flutter todo app
-use firebase as a database to store todo list.
+- uses firebase as a database to store todo list.